 1. Statement of problem

 The aim of this study is to determine how a small ribosomal protein (r-protein), bS21, influences gene expression in two pathogenic bacteria.
 The majority of studies of gene expression in bacteria have concentrated on regulation at the level of transcription, including studies of regulators such as transcription factors, promoters, and sigma factors.
-Although less well-understood, regulation at the level of translation also plays a significant role in control of gene expression in bacteria, including through alterations in assembly of the translation initiation complex (Milon and Rodnina 2012) and may be crucial for bacteria to adapt to stress conditions.
+Regulation at the level of translation also plays a significant role in control of gene expression in bacteria and may be crucial for bacteria to adapt to stress conditions.
+An example of regulation at the level of translation includes alterations in assembly of the translation initiation complex (Milon and Rodnina 2012).
 Small RNAs (sRNAs) can also function to regulate gene expression in bacteria post-transcriptionally, both by binding to mRNAs preventing or promoting their translation and by binding to proteins to regulate gene targets (Harris et al. 2013).
 Control of translation by specialized ribosomes, a term used to describe ribosomes that are heterogeneous in composition and activity, is relatively well-studied in eukaryotes but less work has been done to examine the function of heterogeneous ribosomes in bacteria (xu barna 2012).
 I propose to investigate the role of specialized ribosomes in gene regulation further, specifically in the context of pathogenic bacteria.

 We have identified that in the bacterial pathogen Francisella tularensis, the small r-protein bS21 provides a source of ribosome heterogeneity.
 The F. tularensis genome contains three genes encoding distinct paralogs of bS21: rpsU1, rpsU2, and rpsU3.
 We have determined that each encoded bS21 paralog can be incorporated into ribosomes, raising the possibility that ribosomes containing different bS21 proteins constitute three classes of ribosomes, which may have different functions, potentially used to adapt to different conditions.
-My preliminary work identified that loss of bS21-2 leads to a lower abundance of certain proteins, specifically, components of the F. tularensis type VI secretion system (T6SS), and further leads to a defect in intramacrophage growth.
+My preliminary work identified that loss of bS21-2 leads to a lower abundance of certain proteins, specifically, components of the F. tularensis type VI secretion system (T6SS), and leads to a defect in intramacrophage growth.
 These findings indicate that ribosomes containing bS21-2 may regulate expression of critical virulence genes such as those that encode T6SS proteins in F. tularensis.
 Additionally, in Staphylococcus aureus, some isolates with increased resistance to daptomycin and vancomycin, cell envelope-targeting antibiotics, have mutations in the gene encoding bS21 (Basco kathari, friedman alder).
 This suggests that bS21 may regulate genes involved in antibiotic resistance in S. aureus.
 However, the mechanism by which bS21 influences gene expression is not understood.
 In the proposed work, we will identify genes regulated by bS21 in both F. tularensis and S. aureus, investigate the mechanism by which bS21 interacts (directly or indirectly) with mRNA, and attempt to understand how these genes are regulated at the level of translation.

 2. Justification of the study